About COVID-19 Vaccine

 What You Should Know

-All Iowans are now eligible to receive the vaccine, and there are things you should know so you're prepared to be vaccinated when it's your turn.
+All Iowans over age 12 are now eligible to receive the vaccine, and there are things you should know so you're prepared to be vaccinated when it's your turn.

 - COVID-19 vaccines are safe and effective.
 Each vaccine has gone through extensive testing in clinical trials, which is the standard process for all vaccines.
 The U.S. Food and Drug Administration (FDA) monitors the testing process to ensure safety and efficacy before authorizing any vaccine for use.
 Even though the COVID-19 vaccine was developed, tested and approved much faster than other vaccines, the same process was followed.